stoewer/gin-auth/API.md

 #### 1. Request access

-The client should redirect the browser (302 moved temporarily) to the following URL with the parameters listed below.
+The client should redirect the browser (302 moved temporarily) to the following URL with the parameters listed below:

 ##### URL